 Vineyard and Production

-Delamotte produces around 800,000 bottles annually, sourcing its chardonnays from Le Mesnil-sur-Oger (and from Jardin de Salon when it is not used for Salon), with external supplies from other grands crus in the Côte des Blancs, namely Avize, Oger, and Cramant.
+Delamotte owns 5 hectares and sources the rest from external suppliers to produce around 800,000 bottles per year.
+The chardonnays come from Le Mesnil-sur-Oger (and from Jardin de Salon when it is not used for Salon), and from all the other grands crus in the Côte des Blancs, namely Oger, Avize, Cramant, Chouilly, Oiry.
 The pinots noirs come from key grands crus in the Montagne de Reims, namely Bouzy, Ambonnay, and Tours-sur-Marne.
-The very little meuniers used come from the Marne Valley.
+The very little meunier used comes from the Marne Valley.
 As opposed to Salon, the wines undergo malolactic fermentation, as these champagnes are released and consumed younger.

 Delamotte champagnes are light, refreshing yet round and well balanced and very easy to drink.
 Thanks to adequate aging and dosage, their blanc de blancs are “easier” than most from the Côte des Blancs.

 Delamotte produces just four cuvées (I love focused ranges): Brut, Rosé, and Blanc de Blancs non-vintage, and Blanc de Blancs Vintage.
 Brut includes a majority of chardonnay, then pinot noir, and a dash of meunier.
 Rosé is actually made of 80% of pinot noir, and the rest of chardonnay, with the saignée method.
 They are all very charming, but I prefer their blanc de blancs; I find them more representative of Delamotte’s identity and would go straight for them if you were to discover this house for the first time.